If your child

-If your child struggles with writing, it’s important to find new and exciting ways to encourage her to write.
-Here are some creative strategies to try.
+, it’s important to find new and fun ways to encourage the skill.
+Here are some creative strategies you can try.

 Writing isn’t just about telling stories or reporting on books.
-There are many ways your child can use words, including trying to convince others to agree with her.
-You can help her practice this type of writing by letting her argue with you—in writing!
+There are many ways your child can use words, including trying to convince others to agree with a particular issue or opinion.
+It helps to let kids practice this type of writing by letting them argue with you — in writing!

 2. Play a game with pictures.

 Photos and images are great story sparkers.
 Do a web search and find a few interesting images.
 Or cut out pictures from magazines.
 The pictures can be realistic, such as a photo of students on a playground.
 Or they can be fantastical images, such as a superhero flying in space.